Authorities searched Diddy's properties as part of a sex trafficking probe. Here's what to know

 In November, Combs' protege and singer Cassie sued him for alleging years of sexual abuse including rape.
 The lawsuit alleged he forced her to have sex with male prostitutes while he filmed them.

-The suit was settled the day after it was filed, but the lawsuits against Combs kept coming against.
+The suit was settled the day after it was filed, but the lawsuits against Combs kept coming.

 Combs had said in a December statement, “I did not do any of the awful things being alleged.”